giantswarm/coredns-warnlist-plugin/README.md

 If running the server locally on port 1053, you can use `dig +nocmd @localhost mx example.org -p1053 +noall +additional +tcp` to send a request.
-Using the domain blacklist above, this will trigger a blacklist hit.
+Using the domain warnlist above, this will trigger a warnlist hit.

 ## Also See